aplbrain/dandi-docs/docs/developer-guide/developer-notes.md

 ### `dandi-schema`

-[`dandi-schema`](https://github.com/dandi/dandi-schema) is a Python library for creating, maintaining, and validating the DANDI metadata models for dandisets and assets.
+[`dandi-schema`](https://github.com/dandi/dandi-schema) is a Python library for creating, maintaining, and validating the {{ instance.name }} metadata models for dandisets and assets.
 You may need to make use of this tool when improving models, or migrating metadata.
 You can install `dandi-schema` with a command like `pip install dandi-schema`.
 When releases are published through dandi-schema,